 Most users don’t read the fine print when installing apps that often collect or forward your information for advertising.
 VPNs ensure nobody can share your personal data, including the apps and services you use.
 Even your ISP can't see the websites you’re visiting.
 This is good because your ISP can make a personal profile of your activities that third parties use to show you ads.
 It can also be shared with the government, if requested.
 With a VPN, the data is unreadable thanks to the strong encryption, so it can’t be used against you.
 Reputable providers are audited by independent companies or their no-logs claims are verified in court.
 This is especially important in high-censorship countries like China, Russia, Qatar, and the UAE.

-- Safe access to your apps and streaming services while traveling
+• Safe access to your apps and streaming services no matter where you are

 Torrenting with a VPN is highly recommended because it prevents exposing your real IP address.
 Security features like high-end encryption and a kill switch are especially important.
 If the VPN connection drops unexpectedly, the kill switch cuts your internet connection until the VPN is back on, so your identity is safe at all times.
 However, make sure to follow the regulations of your country when torrenting.
 Neither my team nor I condone using a VPN for anything illegal.